crazywooooorm/crazywooooorm.github.io/_posts/2018-10-08-Review-Mckinsey-Way.md

 This book has five parts, but for me, most of the useful suggestions come from first two parts, which introduces Mckinsey way of thinking about and solving business problems.
 The rest of the book talks about how to work with clients and how to make your life easier in Mckinsey.
-I can't say last three parts are helpless, but I think they include too many trivial contents and tell something that every one knows is correct.
+I can't say last three parts don't make sense, but I think they include too many trivial contents and tell something that every one knows is correct.

 Below are some points I found interesting from the first two parts of *The